saleor/saleor/docs/architecture/translations.rst

 ``TranslationProxy`` gets user's language, and checks if there's a ``ModelTranslation`` created for that language.

-If there's no relevant ``ModelTranslation`` available, we are returning the original (therefore not translated) property.
+If there's no relevant ``ModelTranslation`` available, it will return the original (therefore not translated) property.
-Otherwise, the translated property is returned.
+Otherwise, it will return the translated property.

 Adding a ModelTranslation
 -------------------------